cnnrbrn/noroff-javascript-2-content/module-2/lesson-4.md

 In this lesson we will look at:

--   A pratical use for an IIFE - immediately invoked function expression
+-   A practical use for an IIFE - immediately invoked function expression
 -   A practical use for classes

 ## IIFE